 Whirlwind Tour

 Last week, Pam came out to visit for a change in scenery and a chance to visit some of the East Coast's favorite fiber spots.
 We drove a lot, ate a lot, bought a little, and had tea with Lucy Neatby.
 We also got to stay a couple of nights at my friend Marilyn's house in Halifax with her 20-month-old adorable Beardie boy Marcus (whom Dinah thinks is pretty cute), pick up some fabulous pink-and-purple flowered wellies on sale at L.L.
-Bean, and sail home on .
-In the process, we managed to pay visits to Spunky Eclectic, the Loop Cafe in downtown Halifax, the , the Yarn Basket in Portsmouth, a bunch of the antique stores on Route 1 between Kennebunk and Ogunquit, and even some non-fiber places.
+Bean, and sail home on The Cat.
+In the process, we managed to pay visits to Spunky Eclectic, the Loop Cafe in downtown Halifax, the Yarn Sellar in York, the Yarn Basket in Portsmouth, a bunch of the antique stores on Route 1 between Kennebunk and Ogunquit, and even some non-fiber places.
 Pam taught me how to spin with a drop spindle, though we never really did get to sit down with the wheel.
 I did learn that my wheel isn't one for beginners -- but Pam put a drive band on it for me anyway.

 Marcus loved the gen-yoo-wine BCCME stuffed lobster toy I brought for him.
 He loved it so much he ran through his backyard agility course without once letting go of it!